Beatles I Feel Fine

 And that’s just the start.
 Go here (Soundscapes site) if you want to learn more about the musical structure of “I Feel Fine” than you ever imagined.

-For those who first heard the song on November 23, 1964 it's intro, it's famous intro, was an odd surprise.
+For those who first heard the song on November 23, 1964 (its US release), its famous intro, was an odd surprise.
 Perhaps even confusing.
 What was that?
-Is is a mistake?
+Was is a mistake?
 Why would The Beatles put a mistake at the beginning of a song?

 Of course it was no mistake but it is, apparently the first time that anyone had deliberately place feedback on a recording.
 Oh you Beatles you!